 In view of services such as road pricing for passenger cars, several companies grouped themselves into a consortium that devised an innovative and versatile technological solution that can aid in solving some of the mobility problems.
 In it, each vehicle was equipped with MagicView's on-board unit (OBU), based on NXP's telematics single component platform ATOP (NXP, 2008), that had a built-in GPS antenna and GPRS transceiver.
 While vehicles were driving, their locations were transmitted in real-time to IBM's back-end server, where NSL map-matched their positions and calculated their cost per kilometre.
 This information was sent back to the OBU's display so that each driver instantly knew the current cost of the trip.
-The system used intelligent tariffs for the costs per kilometre, by differentiating between the type of road (e.g., motorways versus local roads), the time of day (e.g., rush hours versus off-peak periods), and the type of vehicle (e.g., based on the engine characteristics).
+The system used intelligent tariffs for the costs per kilometre, by differentiating between the type of road (e.g., motorways versus local roads), the time of day (e.g., rush hours versus off-peak periods), and the type of vehicle (e.g., based on the engine capabilities).
 Based on this smart technology, we then organised an experiment that researched human behaviour and responses to an example service, i.e., road pricing stimuli within a large geographic region.
 As a result, road users adapted their behaviour, resulting in a lower overall cost.
-As a side effect, the experiment provided a solution to drive and support the city's mobility objectives, i.e., lowering costs to society, less time losses, congestion, and rat running on local roads during on-peak periods, as well as an increased liveability and traffic safety along the local roads.
+As a side effect, the experiment provided a solution to drive and support the city's mobility objectives.